redmod-team/profit/README.md

-This is a collection of tools for systematic parameter studies and construction of probabilistic reduced complexity response-surface models based on a blackbox simulation code called at different parameters.
+This is a collection of tools for systematic parameter studies and construction of probabilistic reduced complexity response-surface models based on a blackbox input-output relation evaluated at different parameters.
 The scripts are designed such that no changes in simulation code and UQ/surrogate backends are necessary, and to minimize interfacing effort by the user.